-The third in the series of blogs for the MPA big data series.
+The third in the series of blogs for the Major Project Association (MPA) Big Data Series.

 Big data is an almost inescapable buzzword across the industry at the moment.
 The question is; is the hype warranted and what should we be doing about it?
 This article looks at where we can already see big data emerging on major projects, the benefits and challenges associated with this and the impact it might have on project controls.